kpunith8/Links-and-Tutorials/Web Development/CSS-tutorials.md

-## CSS Basics:
+## CSS

 ### Stylesheet origin

-- user agent styles: browser's default styles; they vary slightly from browser to browser, but generally they do the same
+- `User agent styles` - browser's default styles; they vary slightly from browser to browser, but generally they do the same
   things: headings `<h1> through <h6>` and paragraphs `<p>` are given a top and bottom margin, lists `<ol> and <ul>`are given a left padding, and link colors and default font sizes are set.

-- `author styles` - User defined rules; User agent styles have lower priority, so author styles override them.
+- `Author styles` - User defined rules; User agent styles have lower priority, so author styles override them.

 ## Styling Text: